Last reviewed May 2026 by Anna Modlinska, Company Formation Specialist

 Yes — like every modern jurisdiction, Switzerland maintains a beneficial-ownership register that records every natural person controlling more than 25% of shares, voting rights, or profit distribution rights of a Swiss GmbH/Sàrl.
 Filings are made at the same time as Handelsregister registration; updates are required when ownership changes.
 We handle the filing and ongoing maintenance as part of standard service so the register record remains accurate and penalty-free.

 Ready to discuss your Switzerland corporate setup?
-Contact our Swiss desk — we reply within one working day with a fixed-price proposal tailored to your needs.
+Contact our Swiss desk — we reply within one working day with a service tailored to your needs.
 Specify whether you want a pre-formed GmbH/Sàrl ready in 5 days or a fresh formation taking 3 weeks.

 We accept cryptocurrency payments Get details →